 What are the factors that impact what users see on SERPs?

-A user’s location will impact the results they see, particularly when they make a local query such as ‘great Japanese restaurants near me’.
+A user’s location will impact the SERPs they see, particularly when they make a local query such as "great Japanese restaurants near me."

 Although location has the heaviest impact on local queries, it is important to note that local queries comprise a sizable portion of online traffic.
-Mobile updates now account for more than half of all online traffic and 88 percent of smartphone users and 84 percent of tablet users say that they use their devices to conduct local searches.
-Local results also have a sizable impact of sales.
-About half of smartphone users will visit a store within twenty-four hours of a local search and 78 percent of local-mobile searches result in purchases.
+Mobile-first index updates now account for more than half of all online traffic and 88% of smartphone users and 84% of tablet users say that they use their devices to conduct local searches.
+Local search results also have a sizable impact of sales.
+About half of smartphone users will visit a store within twenty-four hours of a local search and 78% of local-mobile searches result in purchases.

-With this location factor in mind, you should be focusing on:
+With this location factor in mind, to increase your opportunity at valuable SERPs, you should be focusing on: